 The Obligated Group has deferred the costs incurred for obtaining the proceeds of its long-term debt arrangements.
 These costs are being amortized over the term of the related financings using the straight-line method which approximates the effective interest method.
 The Obligated Group incurred financing costs of \$6,523 and \$88,867 during the years ended December 31, 2017 and 2016, respectively.
 The Obligated Group refunded \$123,652 in financing costs, which is included in loss on early extinguishment of debt for the year ended December 31, 2016.
 Amortization expense is expected to be \$178,794, \$149,487, \$141,016, \$111,955, and \$108,589 for the next five years, respectively, and is classified as interest expense on the combined statements of operations and changes in net assets.
-Unamortized deferred financing costs are a direct deductions from the associated long-term debt included on the combined statements of interest expense on the combined statements of operations and changes in accordance with authoritative guidance.
+Unamortized deferred financing costs are a direct deductions from the associated long-term debt included on the combined statements of financial position and associated amortization expense is included as a component of interest expense on the combined statements of operations and changes in net assets in accordance with authoritative guidance.